ManueGE/Boxfit/README.md

 ### Out of Objectbox

 Not only **Objectbox** classes can be serialized with **Boxfit**.
-Any Java object can be imported with Boxfit if you annotate its class is properly annotated.
+Any Java object can be imported with Boxfit if its class is properly annotated.

 ### Out of Retrofit